Ignemia/Frai/tests/README.md

 # Test Framework Documentation

-## Overview

-This directory contains a comprehensive test suite for the personal-chatter application's refactored image generation system.
+This directory contains a comprehensive test suite for the Frai application's refactored image generation system.
 The tests are organized into multiple categories to ensure thorough coverage across all levels of the system.

 ## Directory Structure